Constitution of InternetNZ

 6. THE COUNCIL

-6.1 The affairs of the Society shall be conducted by the Council of the Society in accordance with this Constitution and the resolutions of Members of the Society in General Meeting.
-The Council shall conduct its affairs using a set of Bylaws.
+6.1 The Council of the Society will conduct the affairs of the Society in accordance with this Constitution, and with the resolutions of Members of the Society in General Meeting using a set of Bylaws as determined by the Council from time to time.

-6.3 Only financial individual Members of the Society may serve as Officers or Council Members.
+6.3 Only financial individual Members of the Society may serve as Council Members.

-6.3.1 Should any Councillor cease to be a financial member of the Society during their term, for example by ceasing to be the nominee of an Organisational member, the Councillor may take up Individual financial membership within 30 days and retain continuous office.
-Should the Councillor fail to pay such subscription within 30 days of ceasing to be a financial member, their elected position shall be deemed to be vacated.
+Should any Council Member cease to be a financial member of the Society during their term, for example by ceasing to be the nominee of an Organisational member, the Council Member can retain their position provided that the Council Member takes up Individual financial membership, and pays the applicable subscription, within 30 days of ceasing to be a financial member.
+Should the Council Member fail to pay such subscription within 30 days of ceasing to be a financial member, their elected position shall be deemed to be vacated with immediate effect.

 6.4 No more than two employees of any company, organisation or individual may simultaneously hold positions as Council Members.
 Companies which are related companies (as defined by the Companies legislation in force at the time) will be treated as a single company for this purpose, except where, in the opinion of the Council, the related companies are in significantly different industries.
 This provision shall not be interpreted as placing any restriction on the nomination of candidates for election.

-6.5.1 Any Councillor having missed three consecutive ordinary meetings of Council shall be deemed to have vacated their position at the conclusion of third meeting, unless the Council votes to reinstate the Councillor in their position.
-Council may grant a Councillor leave of absence in advance (for example, for overseas travel, health or family circumstances), in which case the Councillor is not subject to this requirement for the duration of their leave.
-The Returning Officer will notify any Councillor who misses two consecutive meetings that their position will be forfeited if they fail to turn up to the subsequent ordinary meeting of Council.
+6.7 Any Council Member having missed three consecutive ordinary meetings of Council shall be deemed to have vacated their position at the conclusion of third meeting, unless the Council votes to reinstate the Council Member in their position.
+Council may grant a Council Member leave of absence in advance (for example, for overseas travel, health or family circumstances), in which case the Council Member is not subject to this requirement for the duration of their leave.
+The Returning Officer will notify any Council Member who misses two consecutive meetings that their position will be forfeited if they fail to turn up to the subsequent ordinary meeting of Council.

-6.9.1 Council members shall not be liable to the Society or any of its members for:
+6.12.1 Council Members shall not be liable to the Society or any of its members for:

 (a) any losses or liabilities;